reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 *It is a good idea to do **sudo apt-get update** before you do sudo apt-get install to ensure your apt-get is up to date.*

 [npm](https://www.npmjs.org/) is node.js package manager.
-The abbrebiate npm stands for Node Packaged Modules but often talked about node package manager.  npm is simular to pip in python.
+The abbreviate npm stands for Node Packaged Modules but often talked about as node package manager.  npm is simular to pip in python.

  [npm](https://www.npmjs.org/) installs automatically on OSX when __brew install node__ is executed.
 But on linux it must be install separately by executing the following command in Terminal window.